sammuelyee/docs/faqs.md

 });
 {% endhighlight %}

-## Your account
+## Your Account

 ### What are the geocoding credits?

 The geocoding credits are the quota for performing geocodings.
 With our geoocoding service you can translate addresses into coordinates for points that will be shown in your map.
 Each geocoding wastes one geocoding credit, so if you geocode a table with 100 rows, 100 credits will be wasted.

-You should take into account that the georeference tool that converts ZIP codes, IP addresses, counties, countries or cities doesn't count as geocoding but as georeferencing, so this way, you will be able to georeference your data in the map without using the credits.
+You should take into account that the georeference tool that convert ZIP codes, IP addresses, counties, countries, or cities doesn't count as geocoding but as georeferencing, so this way, you will be able to georeference your data in the map without using the credits.

-Each one of our plans include a free quota of geocodings, but extra charges will be applied if this quota exceeds according to our Terms of Service.
+Each one of our plans includes a free quota of geocodings, but extra charges will apply if this quota exceeds according to our Terms of Service.

 ### What does the table quota mean for the different plans?